The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 Could it all go horribly wrong?

-A war the size of World War II would cause massive disruption to a stock portfolio and i401k, but that might be the least of our problems.
+A war the size of World War II would cause a massive disruption to a stock portfolio and i401k, but that might be the least of our problems.
 If the U.S. defaulted on its debt (the usual suspects in Congress messing with the debt ceiling), it would also create a total mess.
-Events like this could affect our 7% average annual gain goal.
+Events like this could affect our goal of a 7%-8% annualized gain.

-The stock market has also had periods when it went sideways, such as 1969-77.
-The annualized gain (the average annual return) was only 3.4%, which was a terrible period for investors.
+The stock market has also had periods when it went sideways, such as 1968-77.
+The annualized gain was only 3.4%, a terrible period for investors.

 What are the alternatives to the stock market — Gold?
 Cash?
 Crypto?